crystalfontz/CFA10052-Custom-Firmware-Example/README.md

 20 | 15 | GND

 *Note: If you're having trouble with ST-LINK to CFA10052 communications, add 10K pull-up resistors to the SWD-IO and SWD-CLK lines.*

+## Hardware for AC input to the CFA10052 ADC
+The two ADC input pins on the CFA10052 are not designed to accept a AC input signal (ie, an audio signal) without extra hardware.
+A AC to DC decoupling circuit is required.
+This can be as simple as a capacitor and two resistors, but the frequency response, and so accuracy of the spectrogram will likley be quite average.
+Ideally a opamp buffered and protected input is required.
+*todo: add more information*

 ## Removing the CFA735/CFA835 Firmware
 The CFA10052 is supplied by Crystalfontz with either the CFA735 or CFA835 firmware and a bootloader pre-installed.
 The flash